Foundations of Cybersecurity Certificate

 Cybersecurity stands as one of today's most rapidly expanding fields.
 Michigan Tech offers an on-campus and online Foundations of Cybersecurity certificate program designed for students and professionals in computer science and related disciplines.

 Michigan Tech is an ideal starting point for advancing your studies in cybersecurity.
 Recognized by the National Security Agency, Michigan Tech holds dual designations as a National Center of Academic Excellence in Cyber Defense (CAE-CD) and Cyber Research (CAE-R)—a distinction unmatched in Michigan.
 The ICC Center for Cybersecurity at Michigan Tech boasts 13 faculty members renowned for their expertise in cybersecurity.
-Students benefit from numerous opportunities to participate in hands-on projects sponsored by prestigious entities such as the National Science Foundation, Department of Defense, and Department of Energy.
+Students benefit from numerous opportunities to participate in hands-on projects sponsored by prestigious entities such as the National Science Foundation, the US Department of Defense, and US Department of Energy.

 Enhance Your Skill Set

 As businesses of all sizes rush to shield themselves from mounting threats, the demand for cybersecurity experts is skyrocketing.
 Currently, there are more cybersecurity job openings than qualified candidates available to fill them.
-According to the US Bureau of Labor Statistics, positions for information security analysts are projected to grow by 33% by 2030—twice as fast as the average for other computer-related jobs and four times faster than the overall job market in the United States.
+According to the US Bureau of Labor Statistics, positions for information security analysts are projected to grow by 33 percent by 2030—twice as fast as the average for other computer-related jobs and four times faster than the overall job market in the United States.

 Globally, there's a shortage of approximately 2.72 million cybersecurity professionals, highlighting the urgent need for skilled individuals in this field.